edoardo-paleomag/Magnetic-A/README.md

 ### 2.STARTING WITH MAGNETIC-A

-After installation, all packages hould be automatically called by Magnetic-A. To start type this:
+After installation, all packages are automatically called by launching Magnetic-A. To do so, type this:

 * shiny::runGitHub("Magnetic-A", "edoardo-paleomag")